radityadias/Elude-Landing-Page/README.md

+# About This Repository

+This project is for our Final Project to create a landing page, in our case is game landing page.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.